Crowtails/meter/README.md

 # translations
    As of today only english / english client is supported.

+# Sourcecode
+   Fast code, no documentation, no nice classes, no nice structure.

 # limitations
    dmg types
    group dmg/heal without server